typosquatter/ail-typo-squatting/README.md

                         format for the output file, yara - regex - yaml - text.
 Default: text -dnsr, --dnsresolving
-                        resolve all variation of domain name to see if it's up or not -l LIMIT, --limit LIMIT
+                        resolve all variation of domain name to see if it's up or not -dnsl, --dnslimited   resolve all variation of domain name but keep only up domain in final result json -l LIMIT, --limit LIMIT
                         limit of variations for a domain name -var, --givevariations